ibm-cloud-docs/ibm-cloud-provider-for-terraform/tutorials/clusters.md

 Adding a worker pool only does not create any worker nodes.
 To create worker nodes, you must use the `ibm_container_worker_pool_zone_attachement` resource to add zones to your worker pool.
 {: note}

-1. Open your existing Terraform configuration file and add the following content to your configuration.
+1. Open your existing Terraform on {{site.data.keyword.cloud_notm}} configuration file and add the following content to your configuration.
 The `ibm_container_worker_pool` resource creates a worker pool in your cluster with a size of two worker nodes per zone that you want.
 To start creating the worker nodes in each zone, you must add an `ibm_container_worker_pool_zone_attachment` resource for every zone where you want to create worker nodes.

    ```
    resource "ibm_container_worker_pool" "workerpool" {